juvenn/juvenn.github.io/index.md

 <ol>

 <li id="fn:1"><a href="http://amzn.com/0060855029">River Town</a> by
-Peter Hessler, a New York Times Notable Book, has described a town very close to mine.
-It has <a href="http://www.amazon.cn/dp/B0074E7CVU">Chinese version</a> as well.<a rel="reference" href="#fnref:1">&#8617;</a></li>
+Peter Hessler, a New York Times Notable Book, has described what kind of that town would be like.
+It has been translated into <a href="http://www.amazon.cn/dp/B0074E7CVU">Chinese</a> as well.<a rel="reference" href="#fnref:1">&#8617;</a></li>

 </ol>